 Pressing the Hoop Out button will move the hoop forward on the machine as far as it can go with the needle remaining within the hoop limits.
-This allows for easier access to the material or garment and can ease access to the bobbin.
+This allows for easier access to the material or garment and can ease access to the bobbin on a closed product like a bag.